amanh-iitj/SOC-Design-and-Planning/README.md

 ![Screenshot from 2024-05-28 12-57-09](https://github.com/amanh-iitj/SOC-Design-and-Planning/assets/155350256/72a4c600-d204-4e1d-a126-edca3311a777)

-# Theory from Day 3 : Design library cell using Magic Layout and ngspice characterization
+# Theory shorts from Section 3 : Design library cell using Magic Layout and ngspice characterization

 ## SPICE deck creation for CMOS inverter